 In the matrix, all topics relating to the GRI Standards, existing stakeholder analyses, ALTANA’s Keep Changing Agenda for the future, as well as selected best practices in the form of reports and studies were considered.

-Throughout the process of developing the materiality matrix, topics were prioritized based on their relevance to stakeholder decisions and the consequences for the ALTANA Group (see the following graphic).
+In the process of developing the materiality matrix, topics were prioritized based on their relevance to stakeholder decisions and the consequences for the ALTANA Group (see graphic on the following page).

 The stakeholders incorporated in the materiality matrix, which were identified based on high relevance, came from the areas of customers, suppliers, NGOs, foundations, politics, and institutions.
 Internally, EH&S, Corporate Communications, Strategy, Procurement, Research and Development, Finances and Controlling, Engineering, and Sales were incorporated.
-ALTANA will continue to update the materiality matrix on a regular basis.
+ALTANA will continue to review the materiality matrix and update it if necessary.

 Objective Evaluation of Sustainability

 To be able to measure not only the company’s business performance but also its involvement in all areas of sustainability, alongside key performance indicators and certified management systems, ALTANA is using objective external evaluations increasingly.
 The assessments of the chemical industry rating company EcoVadis play a special role.
-In 2018, ELANTAS Beck India, ECKART America, and BYK Additives at the Widnes site were evaluated by EcoVadis.
-As a result, ALTANA continued its successful series of assessments.
+In 2019, the companies BYK Netherlands B.V., ACTEGA North America Inc., and ACTEGA Terra GmbH were evaluated by EcoVadis.
+As a result, ALTANA continued its series of assessments.